LisaJongmans/C07/README.md

 Notes:
 ./a.out &		> to run a programme in the background top			> to check the status of your programmes

-Screen Shot 2019-07-24 at 9.00.32 PM